QUICK SUMMARY:

 We all expect to be paid promptly, but here are a few additional reasons why timely payment is vital for your business.

-Your Agency Has Expenses and Overheads
+Your Agency Has Expenses, Overheads, and Cash Flow Needs

 It should be clear that the running costs such as internet, office supplies, and payrolls won't cover themselves.
 Therefore, getting paid on time means you cover your expenses without delays.